GlennnM/FlashPrivateServer/README.md

 <h1>
 Building<br>
   </h1>
-<h2>With OpenJDK 19:</h2><br>
+<h2>With JDK 17:</h2><br>
-This is required for the newest version(the tree starting from src/java), for virtual threads.<br><br>
+This is required for the newest version(the tree starting from src/java).
+If virtual threads are available they will be used by default(checked via reflection).<br>
-1. Install OpenJDK 19 and add its binaries to your PATH environment variable(if you don't want to, edit the scripts to absolute paths).<br>
+Note that this won't affect the async NIO implementation which can be enabled in flash.properties for each server.
+This mostly exists because byte buffers made sense for SAS4's binary protocol.<br><br>
-2. Download the source and run "compile.bat" or "compile.sh" depending on your system.<br><br>
+1. Download the source and run "compile.bat" or "compile.sh" depending on your system.<br><br>
 This will compile the source to ./classes and launch the server. <br>
 To configure the server, edit "flash.properties".<br>
-You can also create a jar file with <code>mvn package</code> or <code>extra/package.bat</code> (make sure to run it with --enable-preview), or download one from build artifacts.<br>
+You can also create a jar file with <code>mvn package</code> or <code>extra/package.bat</code>, or download one from build artifacts.<br>

-<h2>With JDK 8-18:</h2><br>
+<h2>With JDK 8:</h2><br>
-This version is a few updates behind but each server is only a single source file, and they have been tested to run consistently for months.<br><br>
+There is an older version of each server which can be compiled here and is a few updates behind, but each server is only a single source file and they have been tested to run consistently for months.
+However some deadlocks might emerge after thousands of games.<br><br>
 1. Add the JDK to your system PATH, or edit the script to an absolute one in the next step.<br>
 2. Navigate to extra/old/[game name] and run "runme.bat" or "runme.sh" depending on your system.<br>
 <br>